nigelhorne/Weather-Meteo/README.md

       my $meteo = Weather::Meteo->new();
       my $weather = $meteo->weather({ latitude => 0.1, longitude => 0.2, date => '2022-12-25' });

+- Caching

+    Identical requests are cached (using [CHI](https://metacpan.org/pod/CHI) or a user-supplied caching object), reducing the number of HTTP requests to the API and speeding up repeated queries.

+    This module leverages [CHI](https://metacpan.org/pod/CHI) for caching geocoding responses.
+    When a geocode request is made,
+    a cache key is constructed from the request.
+    If a cached response exists,
+    it is returned immediately,
+    avoiding unnecessary API calls.

 - Rate-Limiting

     A minimum interval between successive API calls can be enforced to ensure that the API is not overwhelmed and to comply with any request throttling requirements.